A Theory of Dynamic Benchmarks: Introduction

 Numerous new benchmarks and benchmarking systems have recently been proposed that integrate some aspects of dynamic data collection.
 Adversarial data collection continually adds challenging examples found by annotators for an existing model~\citep{builditbreakit, anli, dynabench, dynasent, anli_in_limit}.
 Empirical studies show this does not necessarily lead to better performance or robustness~\citep{kaushik2021efficacy, anli_in_limit}.
-Another related work keeps a dynamic leaderboard by periodically renewing the test set~\citep{turingadvice}.
-In response to the fast growth of dynamic benchmarking activities, various tools and platforms are also developed.
-Examples include a platform for adversarial data collection~\citep{dynabench}, assistance of annotators to find challenging examples~\citep{bartolo2021models}, personalized benchmarking~\citep{narayan2021personalized}, and automatic crowdsourcing of leaderboard submissions~\citep{khashabi2021genie}.
+A dynamic leaderboard periodically renews the test set~\citep{turingadvice}.
+In response to the fast growth of dynamic benchmarking, various tools and platforms are also developed.
+For example, platforms for adversarial data collection~\citep{dynabench}, assistance of annotators to find challenging examples~\citep{bartolo2021models}, personalized benchmarking~\citep{narayan2021personalized}, and automatic crowdsourcing of leaderboard submissions~\citep{khashabi2021genie}.
 Adversarial filtering, which filters out examples from a static dataset that are identified to be easy for a given model, is another related technique~\citep{paperno2016lambada, swag, le2020adversarial}.
 Such datasets are susceptible to being biased~\citep{phang2021adversarially} or saturate faster than static datasets~\citep{taori2020measuring}. \citet{le2020adversarial} include theoretical considerations on eliminating bias.
 The flurry of newly minted benchmarks stands in stark contrast with the scarcity of theory on the topic.
 Our work was inspired by the thought-provoking discussion of dynamic benchmarks by~\citet{bowman2021will}.